International Advocacy & Litigation

 Location: Washington, DC

-Robert F. Kennedy Human Rights seeks a Program Officer in the International Advocacy & Litigation program to support the organization’s work on Latin America partnering with human rights defenders to protect civic space through advocacy, strategic litigation, and technical assistance.
+Robert F. Kennedy Human Rights seeks a Program Officer in the International Advocacy & Litigation program to coordinate and execute the organization’s work throughout North and sub-Saharan Africa partnering with human rights defenders to protect civic space through advocacy, strategic litigation, and technical assistance.

 International Advocacy & Litigation Program: